pythonicmux/multiorderAlgorithm/README.md

 ## The problem is as follows:

-The robot has a total capacity of C, and is at node S in an undirected, weighted graph.
+The robot has a total capacity of C, and is at node S in an undirected, weighted graph G=(V,E).
 The weight of an edge corresponds with the time the robot takes to travel across the edge.

-We also get a function d(S,D) that can compute the shortest distance of any path from S to D for any two nodes in the graph S and D.
+We also precompute shortest paths over G to get a function d(S,D) that can compute the shortest distance of any path from S to D for any two nodes in the graph S and D.

 The input is a list of orders {(id, (S,D), w), ...}.